Altua/docs/policies/privacy-policy.md

 ### Data collection summary

 As a provider of software to professionals - including banks, consultancies and other businesses that routinely work with sensitive and private data we take data protection very seriously.
-We only transfer the minimum amount of data we need in order to diagnose and resolve problems and improve our software.
-We are strongly committed to enforcing a data policy that, without exception, removes sensitive data from messages that are sent to our servers.
+We limit the data we transfer to what is needed to operate the features you use, to validate your license and account, and to diagnose and improve our software.

-When collecting data, we look at *what actions you perform, never what you are working on*.
-As important as the information we *do* gather, is the information we *do not* gather.
-In particular, we *do not* gather information that could reveal to us the information or data inside your presentations and spreadsheets, including file names, file paths, text, numbers, data, external data sources etc. To the extent that any information about what you are doing is gathered through our usage tracking systems, it is strictly limited to which actions you perform and how often you do so.
+For our usage tracking and error reporting systems, we look at *what actions you perform, never what you are working on*.
+Our telemetry *does not* gather information that could reveal the information or data inside your presentations and spreadsheets, including file names, file paths, text, numbers, data, external data sources etc. Telemetry is strictly limited to which actions you perform and how often you do so.
 As an example, if you connect to an Excel workbook, we may be informed that such an action has been performed, but we will not be told the name of the workbook, the path to it, nor its contents.

+Separately, certain product features — such as AI functionality and content distribution — require us to process content you provide when you choose to use them.
+See [Customer content processed by product features](#customer-content-processed-by-product-features) below for details.

 See the full [data policy](data-policy) for further details.